probcomp/bayeslite/doc/bql.rst

 ``GUESS SCHEMA FOR <name>``

    Guess a population schema for the table *name*.
-A schema maps the columns in *name* to heuristically guessed statistical types.
+Returns a temporary table mapping each column in *name* to its heuristically guessed statistical type and the heuristic reason for the guess.
 Statistical types can be guessed to be nominal or numerical.
 Columns can also be guessed to be ignored.

 .. index:: ``CREATE POPULATION``